SiliconLabs/wisun-br-linux/README.md

 [7]: https://wi-sun.org/cyber-security-certificates/

-# Using an external DHCPv6 server
+# Using an External DHCPv6 Server

-`wsbrd` provides a build-in DHCPv6 server.
+`wsbrd` provides a built-in DHCPv6 server.
 However, it is still possible to use an external DHCPv6 server.
-If the DHCP server run on a remote host, you need to launch a DHCPv6 relay.
+If the DHCP server runs on a remote host, you need to launch a DHCPv6 relay.
 `wsbrd` has been tested with ISC DHCP and dnsmasq.
 Both projects provide DHCP server and DHCP relay implementations.